-Let me tell you about a new play that is causing quite a lot of excitement even before the final script is written.
+Let me tell you about our new play, which is causing quite a lot of excitement even months before it goes on stage.
 Title: The Secret Lives of Extremely Old People.
 By me, Rachel McAlpine, with tremendous inspiration and support from at least 30 people so far.

 Bare bones outline of “Secret Lives of Extremely Old People”

 Have you ever said (or thought), “I’d rather die than be that old” ?
-Enter the world of some contemporary nonagenarians and find out how glad they are to be alive.
+Enter the world of some contemporary nonagenarians and find out why they are glad to be alive.
 That’s what The Secret Lives of Extremely Old People is about.

-Writer Rachel McAlpine was shocked to the core when her GP predicted she would live to 99.
-Like most people, she had opinions about very old age but no experience.
-So she interviewed a bunch of local nonagenarians.
+I was shocked to the core when my GP predicted I would live to 99.
+Like most people, I had opinions about very old age but no experience.
+So I interviewed a bunch of local nonagenarians.
 Their revelations broke all the stereotypes.

 The Secret Lives of Extremely Old People erupted from those conversations.
 All these elders have their own agenda.
 They riff, they rant, they rebel, they remember.
 Tragedy hovers in the background and death is drawing close.
 So why do they keep saying they are lucky?
 Deeper than data about old age, their stories are startling, exhilarating, and moving.